To select graph data you can use:

 Select one or more nodes in the graph.
 In this example, in the Property list in the Legend we select nodes with specific surname property values attached to Person nodes.

 Click the Trace Neighbor tool.
-A slider displays showing the number of connections or hops from the selected nodes that exist in the graph, and all the rest of the data is now dimmed (that is, not visible).
+A slider displays showing the number of connections or hops from the selected nodes that exist in the graph.
+All the rest of the data is now dimmed (that is, not visible).

 Use the slider to highlight the nodes and edges that number of hops away from the source nodes.